 Driving in Shenzhen

 Road signage is all in Mandarin, and expats who cannot speak or read the local language will be at a disadvantage.
-Any expat intending to drive in Shenzhen will need to go through the full process of applying for a local drivers licence, as international driving licences are not recognized in the People’s republic of China.
+Any expat intending to drive in Shenzhen will need to go through the full process of applying for a local drivers licence, as international driving licences are not recognised in the People’s republic of China.

 Cycling in Shenzhen